wpmetabox/docsv2/docs/database.md

 title: Database
 ---

-Wondering how the Meta Box plugin stores custom field value in the database?
-Understanding this can help you get the custom field value easily and understand the returned value from `get_post_meta` or [helper functions](/displaying-fields/).
+Wondering how the Meta Box stores custom fields in the database?
+Understanding this can help you get the custom fields easily and understand the returned value from `get_post_meta` or helper functions.

 ## How fields are saved in the database?

-- If you create a field for posts, terms, or users, the field `id` will be saved as the `meta_key` and the value will be saved as the `meta_value` in the meta table (`wp_postmeta`, `wp_termmeta` or `wp_usermeta` accordingly).
+In general, each custom field is saved as **one row** in the database, where the field `id` will be the `meta_key` and the value will be the `meta_value` in the meta table.
+This is the same way that WordPress saves data with `add_post_meta` or `update_post_meta` function.

 - If you use [custom tables](/extensions/mb-custom-table/), the field value will be saved in the column with the name equal to the field `id`.
 - If you create a field for a [settings page](/extensions/mb-settings-page/), the whole data for the settings page will be saved as an array in an option in the format of `['field_id' => 'field_value']`.